 The Role of the Project Manager

-A project manager is the person who has the overall responsibility for the successful initiation, planning, design, execution, monitoring, controlling and closure of a project.
-The job title is used in construction, petrochemical, architecture, information technology and many different industries that produce products and services.
+A project manager is a person who has the overall responsibility for the successful initiation, planning, design, execution, monitoring, controlling and closure of a project.
+Construction, petrochemical, architecture, information technology and many different industries that produce products and services use this job title.

 The project manager must have a combination of skills including an ability to ask penetrating questions, detect unstated assumptions and resolve conflicts, as well as more general management skills.

-Key among his or her duties is the recognition that risk directly impacts the likelihood of success and that this risk must be both formally and informally measured throughout the lifetime of the project.
+Key among a project manager's duties is the recognition that risk directly impacts the likelihood of success and that this risk must be both formally and informally measured throughout the lifetime of a project.

-Risks arise from uncertainty, and the successful project manager is the one who focuses on this as the main concern.
-Most of the issues that impact a project arise in one-way or another from risk.
+Risks arise from uncertainty, and the successful project manager is the one who focuses on this as their primary concern.
+Most of the issues that impact a project result in one way or another from risk.
 A good project manager can lessen risk significantly, often by adhering to a policy of open communication, ensuring every significant participant has an opportunity to express opinions and concerns.

 Project managers use project management software, such as Microsoft Project, to organise their tasks and workforce.
 These software packages allow project managers to produce reports and charts in a few minutes, compared with the several hours it can take if they do it by hand.

 Roles and Responsibilities

 The role of the project manager encompasses many activities including: